Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 Insertional Achilles tendinitis:

-- This can be classified by a few different names.
-There are numerous overlapping problems that can contribute to insertional Achilles tendinitis.
+- A few different names can classify this.
+Numerous overlapping problems can contribute to insertional Achilles tendinitis.

 - These are known as a Haglund’s bump, heel spur bursitis, Achilles fat pad inflammation, insertional Achilles tendon spur, and it does go by many other different names.